U.S. court OKs Lehman settlements to free up $15 billion for customers

-NEW YORK A U.S. judge on Tuesday approved a set of settlements among Lehman Brothers entities that will allow the company's defunct brokerage to pay back about $15 billion (9.7 billion pounds) in customer claims.
+NEW YORK, April 16 A U.S. judge on Tuesday approved a set of settlements among Lehman Brothers entities that will allow the company's defunct brokerage to pay back about $15 billion in customer claims.

 The intercompany claims had been the final obstacles keeping James Giddens, the trustee recovering money for the broker's customers, from making full payouts to brokerage customers.